auriga-foss/node/README.md

    more threads is likely to cause `Unhandled Page Fault`).
 13. Single core configurations (i.e. `QEMU` option `-smp 1`) aren't supported.
 14. Unix domain sockets (i.e. `AF_UNIX`/`AF_LOCAL`) are not bindable.
-15. Host name isn't picked up from `/etc/hostname` file (default host name is an empty string).
+    is an empty string).
-16. `getaddrinfo` failures (returns `EAI_AGAIN` or `ENOTFOUND`) on Raspberry Pi 4B target (for instance `test-async-exec-resource-http.js`);
+15. `getaddrinfo` failures (returns `EAI_AGAIN` or `ENOTFOUND`) on Raspberry Pi 4B target (for instance `test-async-exec-resource-http.js`);
-17. KOS image transfer failures over TFTP (for instance `test-async-local-storage-promises.js`);
+16. KOS image transfer failures over TFTP (for instance `test-async-local-storage-promises.js`);
-18. Timeouts (for instance `test-esm-loader-thenable.mjs`): 2 minutes per test
+17. Timeouts (for instance `test-esm-loader-thenable.mjs`): 2 minutes per test
     isn't enough for real HW every now and then, even though typical test takes roughly 1 minute.
-19. No dynamic loading of C++ addons because dynamic libraries are not supported.
+18. No dynamic loading of C++ addons because dynamic libraries are not supported.
     At the moment static linking of the addon is used as a workaround.

 ## How to run tests